Sault Ste. Marie, Michigan: History

-Geography and climate
+Geography

-The city is located at 46°49'N 84°35'W.

 According to the United States Census Bureau, the city has an area of 20.16 sqmi, of which 14.77 sqmi is land and 5.39 sqmi is water.
 The city's downtown is on an island, formed by the Sault Ste.
 Marie Power Canal to the south and the St. Mary's River and Soo Locks to the north.

 Climate

 Under the Köppen climate classification, Sault Ste.
 Marie has a humid continental climate (Dfb) with cold, snowy winters and warm summers.
 Sault Ste.
 Marie is one of the snowiest places in Michigan, receiving an average of 120 in of snow per winter season, with a record year when 209 in fell.
 62 in of snow fell in one five-day snowstorm, including 28 in in 24 hours, in December 1995.
 During this time, the city proper experienced a far greater level of snowfall than the farmlands past the canal and riverfront due to lake-effect snow.
 This caused the 1437th MRBC National Guard local armory to be mobilized for disaster relief in order to remove hundreds of tons of snow which effectively blockaded people within their own homes.
 Precipitation measured as equivalent rainfall, Sault Ste.
 Marie receives an annual average of 34.46 in.
 Its immediate region is the cloudiest in Michigan's Upper Peninsula, having over 200 cloudy days a year.

 Temperatures in Sault Ste.
 Marie have varied between a record low of -36 °F and a record high of 98 °F. Monthly average temperatures range from 13 °F in January to 64 °F in July.
 On average, only two out of every five years reaches 90 °F, while there are 85.5 days annually where the high remains at or below freezing and 26.5 nights with a low of 0 °F or colder.

 Average monthly precipitation is lowest in February, and highest in September and October.
 This autumn maximum in precipitation, unusual for humid continental climates, owes to this area's Great Lakes location.
 From May through July (usually the year's wettest months in most of the upper Midwestern United States, away from large bodies of water), the lake waters surrounding Sault Ste.
 Marie are cooler than nearby land areas.
 This tends to stabilize the atmosphere, suppressing precipitation (especially showers and thunderstorms) somewhat, in May, June and July.
 In autumn, the lakes are releasing their stored heat from the summer, making them warmer than the surrounding land, and increasingly frequent and strong polar and Arctic air outbreaks pick up warmth and moisture during their over-water passage, resulting in clouds and instability showers.
 In Sault Ste.
 Marie, this phenomenon peaks in September and October, making these the wettest months of the year.
 Also noteworthy is that in Sault Ste.
 Marie, the year's third wettest month, on average, is November, and not any summer month.